daytonaio/content/guides/20250126_sapat_guide.md

 ---
-title: 'Guide to Whisper Model and Sapat: Simplifying Transcription with Whisper using Sapat'
+title: 'Building AI-Powered Tools: A Guide to Whisper and Sapat'
 description:
   'A brief description of what the guide covers.
 The description should be a maximum of 160 characters.'